Community Housing at Sturts Community Trust (SCT)

 Applying for accommodation at SCT

-All accommodation at SCT at present is linked to having a role at SCT such as being a support worker; working on the farm/garden or working in the shop.
-This is sometimes referred to as ‘tied’ accommodation.
+All accommodation at SCT at present is not linked to having a role at SCT such as being a support worker; working on the farm/garden or working in the shop.

-So an application for accommodation goes hand in hand with an application for a role at SCT (please see the Vocational Working and Volunteering Page) and the two processes are considered and managed alongside each other.
+An application for accommodation can go hand in hand with an application for a role at SCT (please see the Volunteering Page) and the two processes can be considered and managed alongside each other.

-As well as filling in an application for housing (link) you will fill in an application for a vocational role or a trainee or volunteering position (link).
+As well as filling in an application for housing (link) you will fill in an application for a volunteering position.

 You will be applying to live in, work with, and, in due course, help run a major community project for vulnerable adults.
 As such it is critical that you have the space and time to be sure that this way of living suits you and that we at SCT also feel that you are fitting in well to how we operate.